Find answers to the most common questions about eligibility, proposal guidelines, budgeting, deadlines, fiscal sponsors, and more.

 Yes.
 As long as you have submitted all of the required reports for your previous grant, you may apply for the Foundation’s grant programs as many times as you like.
 However, you must submit a unique proposal; we won’t consider identical applications.

-Before you designate a fiscal sponsor, make sure you know the organization’s procedures for dispersing funds.
+Before you designate a fiscal agent, make sure you know the organization’s procedures for dispersing funds.
 You will have to abide by these procedures and should be sure you are comfortable working with that system.
-Find more information on fiscal sponsors.

 The application process is highly competitive, and like many other foundations, we receive more worthy applications than we can fund.
 The Foundation typically awards approximately 120 Grants to Educators each year.